katademy-decks/kubernetes/README.md

 <summary>
 <b>kubectl rollout pause</b>
 </summary>
->Mark the provided <b>deployment</b> as paused, not to be reconciled by a controller.&nbsp;>
+Mark the provided <b>deployment</b> as paused, not to be reconciled by a controller.&nbsp;
-><b>kubectl rollout resume&nbsp;</b>
+<b>kubectl rollout resume&nbsp;</b>
 </details>

 <details>
 <summary>
 <b>kubectl scale</b>
 </summary>
->Set a new size for a Deployment, ReplicaSet, Replication Controller, or StatefulSet.>
+Set a new size for a Deployment, ReplicaSet, Replication Controller, or StatefulSet.
->Allows one or more preconditions for the scale action.>
+Allows one or more preconditions for the scale action.
->If --current-replicas or --resource-version is specified, it is validated before the scale is attempted, and it is guaranteed that the precondition holds true when the scale is sent to the server.>
+If --current-replicas or --resource-version is specified, it is validated before the scale is attempted, and it is guaranteed that the precondition holds true when the scale is sent to the server.
->--replicas=N>
+--replicas=N
->--timeout=Ns>Time to wait before giving up on a scaling (0 - don't wait)
+--timeout=NsTime to wait before giving up on a scaling (0 - don't wait)
 </details>

 <details>
 <summary>
 <b>kubectl set env</b>
 </summary>
->kubectl set env deployment/sample-build foo-bar
+kubectl set env deployment/sample-build foo-bar

->
->kubectl set env deployment/sample-build --list
+kubectl set env deployment/sample-build --list
 </details>

 <details>